 During the months of April and May, your child will be participating in the Pennsylvania System of School Assessment (PSSA) tests.
 The PSSA assesses English Language Arts and Mathematics in grades 3 – 8.
 In addition, if your child is in grade 4 or grade 8, they will be assessed in Science.
 These tests will be administered over several weeks.
-The specific testing window for each area is included in the table below.

 Each test will consist of multiple choice questions and open-ended performance tasks.
 The PSSA tests are aligned with the PA Core Standards.
 Sample test items and the PA Core standards are available on the Pennsylvania Department of Education website.
 Also attached to this letter is a FAQ document that may address your questions and a Pennsylvania Department of Education letter about the security of test items.

 As a parent, you have the right to preview a copy of these tests.
 Please be aware that all PSSA tests, including the content contained in each test booklet and answer booklet, are the secure, proprietary property of the Commonwealth of Pennsylvania, Department of Education (PDE).
 Therefore, if you choose to preview a copy of the PSSA tests you must sign a confidentiality agreement indicating you will not discuss, disseminate, or otherwise reveal the content of the assessment materials to anyone, including your own child(ren).
 If you wish to preview one or more of the tests, please contact your school Administrative Assistant directly at either 610-205-6400 and ask to be forwarded to your child’s school to schedule an appointment.